amish-suchak/NLP-preprocessing/README.md

 This step removes all the symbols and numbers that we do not require.
 Depending on the problem, we can also replace the integer digits by the word if we would want to retain information about the numerical data.

 ### Fixing word contractions
 This changes the word contractions.
 Considering an informal forum, users would be more inclined to user abbreviations.
-For example, instead of saying "oh my God", they would simply type "omg".
+For example, instead of saying "Oh my God", they would simply type "omg".
+Similarly, instead of typing "You are", users would type "you're".
 We fix these contractions with the help of the contractions library on Python.

 ### Lower-case